latolukasz/beeorm-doc/docs/plugins/crud_stream.md

 }
 ```

-`RegisterRedisStreamConsumerGroups()` must be executed after plugin is registered in registry (as showed above).
+It's important to note that the `RegisterRedisStreamConsumerGroups()` method must be called after the plugin is registered in the registry, otherwise an error will be thrown.
-Otherwise error is thrown.

-Now we are ready to consume events:
+Once the group consumer is registered, we can now consume events:

 ```go